 Like many others, multi-unit managers face the same challenge in today’s world, that communication is paradoxically easier than ever before (thanks to the various devices and solutions available) but is equally harder due to the plethora of communication sources that bombard us on a 24/7 basis.

-With this modern communication challenge so important to any manager, multi unit managers have the added complexity of the remote management nature of their role.
+With this modern communication challenge so important to any manager, multi-unit managers have the added complexity of the remote management nature of their role.
 Opportunities for face-to-face communication are normally short and infrequent.

-Whenever these situations occur it is often because the multi-unit manager has felt the burden to create the action plan in splendid isolation from the unit team (sometimes to avoid any hint that they might need help in solving the challenges they face).
+Whenever these situations occur it is often because the multi-unit manager has felt the burden to create the action plan in isolation from the unit team (sometimes to avoid any hint that they might need help in solving the challenges they face).
 Sometimes they are creating an action plan purely to placate their line manager, to demonstrate that they are taking decisive action to resolve key issues.

-Thinking about it from a wider perspective for a moment, Prof Chris Edger rightly pointed out in his book, “Effective Multi-Unit Leadership”, that multi-unit managers must help their own teams to see a line of sight between the overall company strategic plan and their own area/district’s contribution to its achievement.
-Moreover creating a local vision and mission is equally important to foster teamwork and a sense of shared responsibility for goal attainment.
+Thinking about it from a wider perspective for a moment, Prof Chris Edger rightly pointed out in his book, Effective Multi-Unit Leadership, that multi-unit managers must help their own teams to see a line of sight between the overall company strategic plan and their own area or district’s contribution to its achievement.
+Creating a local vision and mission is equally important to foster teamwork and a sense of shared responsibility for goal attainment.
 Once again this should be a two-way process, facilitated by the multi-unit manager, not dictated by them.

 Effective multi-unit managers want to ensure that their messages are being understood and also that they understand correctly what people are saying to them.
-These multi-unit managers, who genuinely strive to get the message, can often be overheard saying; “So, just to be clear, let me see if I’ve understood you correctly?”.
+These multi-unit managers, who genuinely strive to get the message, can often be overheard saying: “So, just to be clear, let me see if I’ve understood you correctly?”

 Sometimes of course we all just need to remember to shut up and listen more.
-After all isn’t a definition of listening “waiting to hear, not waiting to speak”?
+After all, isn’t a definition of listening “waiting to hear, not waiting to speak”?